Articles & Guides

 The winter months can be long for anyone, but especially for little ones.
 If it’s too cold to get outside, one of the main concerns is that kids who usually can run and play free in the sunshine might end up with too much sedentary time and too much screen time.
 All of this, as we know, can lead to a whole lot of mischief, not to mention triggering the dreaded, “Mommmmy, I’m borrrrred.”

 Luckily, there are still plenty of fun activities for toddlers, even when it’s cold outside.
 With a bit of intention — and a little shopping for the necessary supplies — parents can create a bucket list of fun things to do in the snow or indoors to ensure kids stay engaged, learning and active, even in the coldest months.
-Here are 101 winter activities for toddlers to fill your winter days with a bit more excitement and joy.
+Here are 101 winter activities for preschoolers and toddlers to fill your winter days with a bit more excitement and joy.

-Winter sensory activities for toddlers
+Sensory winter activities for toddlers

 1. Use contact paper, cotton balls and Q-tips to make a DIY snowy window.